DerevoMX/Fron-End-Skills-Test/README.md

     2. Build a web page like showed on the Mockups (desktop / mobile) using web technologies.
 The closer you get to replicate the exact appearance the better.

-    3. User the images on the assets folder to build the web site (remember you have a few hours to complete).
+    3. Use the images on the assets folder to build the web site (remember you have a few hours to complete).

     4. Responsiveness is a must! so take your time to create styles for mobile devices as well.